nicholascc/eme/README.md

   arr := alloc(array(int), 10);

   // Use a loop to fill its contents.
-  // This is very clumsy right now, since the language doesn't have operator
+  // This is very clumsy right now, since the language doesn't have iterators.
-  // overloading or iterators.
-Those will be added soon! i := 0;
+  // Those will be added soon!
+  i := 0;
   while(i < 10) {
-    p := subscript(arr, i);
-    p = i;
+    arr[i] = i;
     i = i + 1;
   }

-  // Return the fifth element (which should be 5) return *subscript(arr,5);
+  // Return the fifth element (which should be 5) return arr[5];
 }
 ```